Anna Vanlandingham, Founder of Pinterest Pro Marketing Solutions

 Each one of those pinned images is really a Call to Action– yet very few companies treat them like the native advertising they are.
 My approach to Pinterest is to optimize images to bring ideal clients from Pinterest to the business’s product page or sign-up form, increasing conversion and sales.

 As Founder of Pinterest Pro Solutions, I’ve been recognized as one of the Top 100 Women in eCommerce by WE magazineand have been a featured guest on Vincent Ng’s podcast Pictures to Profits, the Real Estate Quarterback Show,and That Business Show.I’ve contributed to the Amazon Best Seller Women Innovators: Leaders, Makers and Giversand The Real Estate Quarterback’s Consumer Advocacy Playbook.You may have seen me hosting webinars and courses for Viraltag, Illumeo CPE, Sarasota Social Media Summit and The Small Business Incubator, among others.
 I also serve on the Caribbean Carib Academy for Social Media Advisory Board, helping business owners (primarily in the travel industry) to understand and use social media to grow their businesses.

 I am currently available for Pinterest management, strategy, and speaking engagements.
-Sign up for a 30 minute consultation by clicking on the button below.
+Sign up for a demo by clicking on the image below.

 The ultimate goal of your Pinterest presence is to drive users back to your website ...Read More

 Pins can be 735 pixels wide but there is no limit on the height...Read More